In this exhaustive guide, I will break down all BMW X5 generations, highlighting BMW X5’s best years to buy and the worst BMW X5 years to avoid.

 Technologically, these models were better outfitted than earlier years, featuring sophisticated safety systems such as Dynamic Stability Control and optional adaptive headlights.

-The 2006 version even saw a mild facelift, enhancing its aesthetic appeal.
+The 2006 version even saw a slight facelift, enhancing its visual appeal.

-However, despite these advancements, the 2006 X5 faced recalls concerning rear shock absorbers and Occupant Detection System (ODS).
-The lower rubber mount of these absorbers might not adhere correctly to its housing and ODS sensors might be defective.
+However, despite these enhancements, the 2006 X5 faced recalls concerning rear shock absorbers and Occupant Detection System (ODS).
+The lower rubber mount of these absorbers might not adhere properly to its enclosure and ODS sensors might be defective.

 The Neutral Years: 2002, 2003

-The 2002 and 2003 BMW X5 models stand out as the impartial years due to their balanced mix of advantages and cons.
+The 2002 and 2003 BMW X5 models stand out as the impartial years due to their even mix of benefits and cons.

 These models expanded on trim and powertrain options, offering a more dynamic driving experience.
 The 2002 model, for instance, introduced a powerful 4.6is V8 engine, turning the X5 into a true performance SUV.